Traffic Control within the City of Hutchinson is a collaborative effort between the City Council, the Police Department and Public Works.

 - Vehicles cannot be parked on public streets for the purpose of advertising or selling the vehicle or any other merchandise or to advertise an upcoming event.

-The City has installed “Share the Road” signs to indicate that the street in question is part of the city’s bike route system.
-These routes generally do not meet the criteria (warrants) for separate trails or bike lanes.
-These signs are intended to increase awareness by drivers that bicyclists may be on the route, and to clarify to bicyclists that this part of the City’s bicycle route system.
+The City has installed “Share the Road” signs to indicate that the street is part of the city’s bike route system.
+There are also pavement markings installed on these routes.
+These routes generally do not meet the criteria for separate trails or bike lanes.
+These signs and markings are intended to increase awareness by drivers that bicyclists may be on the route, and to clarify to bicyclists that this part of the City’s bicycle route system.

 The maximum speed limits for passenger vehicles as established by Minnesota statute are, in general: